-Why are we running this retrospective?
+Why are we running this team retrospective?
 Why are we even here?
-If your team is asking these questions, it might be a sign that your team lacks alignment on the goal of your retrospectives.
-Why?
+If people are asking these questions, it might be a sign that your agile team lacks alignment around the overarching goal of your retrospectives.
+But why?
 Where is the disconnect?
-The Goals Alignment Team Radar helps answer these questions and allows facilitators to confirm if everyone is aligned on the goals for the discussion before beginning the retro.
+The Goals Alignment Team Radar is a valuable retrospective tool that can help answer these questions for your scrum team so that they can get back on the road towards continuous improvement.

 Ensure that everyone understands the purpose of the retrospective.

-Align the team on the goals of the retrospective.
+Align the team on the strategic goals of the retrospective experience.

-The Goals Alignment Team Radar comes with 5 suggested areas of focus:
+The Goals Alignment Team Radar template comes with 5 suggested areas of focus:

-During the Collect phase of the team radar, each team member responds to the question being asked by indicating how much they feel a topic aligns with the goal of the retrospective on a scale of 1-5, where 1 is the lowest rating and 5 is the highest.
+During the Collect Phase, each team member responds to the question being asked by indicating how much they feel a topic aligns with the goal of the retrospective on a scale of 1-5, where 1 is the lowest rating and 5 is the highest.

-Retrium's Goals Alignment Team Radar is designed to save you time so you can focus on getting the most value possible from your retrospectives.
-If you find your team needs to address a specific concern, you can add or edit the radar spokes to better fit your team's needs.
+If you find your team needs to address a specific concern, you can add or edit the radar spokes to better fit your individual team's needs.
 Team radars allow participants to remain completely anonymous during the entire radar activity.
-This prevents groupthink, allows for more honest answers, and - as a bonus - saves the facilitator time as the data is automatically calculated.
+This prevents groupthink and allows for more honest feedback, as team members won't be swayed by the opinions of others.

-Retrium provides easy data visualizations that analyze the group’s responses helping teams easily analyze multiple response values, including:
+Retrium provides easy data visualizations that help agile teams easily analyze multiple response values, including:

-Once the team has reviewed the results of the Radar, the facilitator can lead a discussion on the results with questions like:
+Once the team has reviewed the results of the Radar, the facilitator can lead a discussion on the wide range of results with questions like: